 Funny story isn’t it?
 But wait, there’s more.
 By the time the knee scooter arrived I only ended up using it for 3 weeks before I was able to walk in my boot.
 I didn’t want a knee scooter sitting in my garage collecting dust so I posted an ad to sell my “like new” 3 week old knee scooter and guess what happened?
 It took 3 months of wasted time for me to eventually sell the knee scooter for $75, a 50% loss on my investment.

 Why didn’t I just buy or rent one from the start?
 I felt so stupid and my wife confirmed this with the smirk on her face.
 So the idea popped into my head – why not rent knee scooters to other people, for cheap, so they don’t have the deal with this problem?
 In the meantime we could teach our two boys some useful life skills like customer service, using tools to repair scooters, marketing and finance – and we’d have a little extra money to pay for their college.
 That’s how Knee Scooters for College was born.
 In the end it was a good learning experience.

 You don’t have to repeat my story and you don’t have to buy one for $150 or rent one from a medical supply company that charges $100/month plus a $100 deposit.
-Just rent from us for $30 and we promise you won’t have this problem yourself.
+Just rent from us and we promise you won’t have this problem yourself.
 We make it affordable and super easy for you, the boys help out, and everyone wins.
 Just say NO to drugs and crutches!